 The Hype Cycle is the brainchild of IT industry analyst, Gartner.
 It charts the rise and fall of new technologies - from the Peak of Inflated Expectations through the Valley of Disillusionment to the Slope of Enlightenment and, when they become mainstream, the Plateau of Productivity.

-The Hype Cycle could easily be applied elsewhere, to Biomed, the drug industry, in particular.
+The Hype Cycle could easily be applied elsewhere, to biotechnology or the drug industry for example.

-Next thing you know, the manufacturer has relegated the drug to treatment of a minor subset of the original broad ranging complaint, and is hyping its replacement - the improved formulation, the next miracle.
+Next thing you know, the manufacturer relegates the drug to treating a minor subset of the original disorder, and is hyping its replacement: the improved formulation, the new magic bullet.

 Has content marketing fallen into the trough of disillusionment?

 Doug Kessler from Velocity Partners wrote a post about the Hype Cycle for Content Marketing.
 In his inimitable style, Kessler said that many companies ‘will … become disillusioned with their content marketing investments.
 Some will pull the plug.
 Others will cut back sharply, asking their CMOs tougher questions about the real value of all these Infographics and documentary films and ‘owned media’ plays … All of this will replace the certainty of a drunken market with the doubt of a sober (or hung over) one.’

 The Guardian saw this coming years ago: ‘The danger for brands getting caught up in this [hype] is that they are indeed viewing it as a panacea.
 Rushing in, rather than remaining firmly focused on their customers, their interests, passions, anxieties and hopes, to try and understand what sort of content they're interested in.’